sushmakaluva/Weather-dashboard/README.md

 ### Description

-* Weather dashboard is a weather application to find current weather conditions and future weather outlook for multiple cities.
+* Weather dashboard is an app that allows the user to search for a city and displays the current weather conditions as well as a 5-day forecast.
+ This app also uses local storage to save a history of cities for which the user has previously searched.

 ### How does it work?